matt77hias/Blog/_posts/2018-01-28-the-universal-pointer.md

 All pointers and references to the original third element, however, will become invalid (i.e. they will not point or refer anymore to the correct element).
 * How do you avoid invalidation of pointers and references when components are added to their respective collections?
 One would expect that adding elements to a `std::vector` would not invalidate pointers or references, since elements will always stay at the same index.
-`std::vector`, however, manages internally a contiguous block of memory of a finite size, when the size is too small to fit the required number of elements, a new block of memory is allocated and all elements will be moved (via in-place construction with the move constructor).
+`std::vector`, however, manages internally a contiguous block of memory of a finite size.
+When this size is too small to fit the required number of elements, a new block of memory is allocated and all elements will be moved (via in-place construction with the move constructor).
 So if our `std::vector` contains three elements and has a capacity of three elements, adding a fourth will invalidate all pointers and references to elements of this collection.

 The first problem can be solved easily by not allowing the removal of elements from a `std::vector`.